Prescribing drugs for self-administration

 Eligibility for physician-assisted dying would be set out in any piece of legislation brought forward in the future.
-For the purposes of this survey we are assuming that the criteria would fall between the following boundaries to cover patients who:
+For the purposes of this survey we assumed that the criteria would fall within the following boundaries to cover patients who:

 - are adults